mikhail-shchuka/finance-test-task/README.md

 # React Test Task

+## Created bonus functionality:
+additional visual effects to highlight positive or negative price changes;
+the possibility to delete/create tickers by user;
+the possibility to specify interval time by user graphical display of price change history.

 ## Requirements

 We need you to implement a solution to display price tickers data on the UI in realtime.